Convert categorical predictors to numeric via target encoding

 "mean" (implemented in

-.
+target_encoding_mean()): Maps each category to the average of reference numeric variable across the category cases.
+Variables encoded with this method are identified with the suffix "__encoded_mean".
+It has a method to control overfitting implemented via the argumentsmoothing.
 The integer value of this argument indicates a threshold in number of rows.
-Groups above this threshold are encoded with the group mean, while groups below it are encoded with a weighted mean of the group's mean and the global mean.
+Categories sized above this threshold are encoded with the group mean, while groups below it are encoded with a weighted mean of the group's mean and the global mean.
 This method is named "mean smoothing" in the relevant literature."rank" (implemented in

-): Returns the rank of the group as a integer, being 1 he group with the lower mean of the response variable.
+target_encoding_rank()): Returns the rank of the group as a integer, being 1 he group with the lower mean of the reference variable.
 Variables encoded with this method are identified with the suffix "__encoded_rank"."loo" (implemented in

 Usage